DarkMG73/essence-t1/readme.txt

 == Description ==

-EssenceTheme is a powerful and elegant theme focused on providing all of the needed functionality, without extra gadgets and filler, and a wealth of very fine-grain and easy to use customization tools.
-All of this is housed in an classy, but not fancy, comfortable design that highlights the content, not the theme.
-Ultimately, EssenceTheme was designed to stay out of the creators way, while providing an assortment of helpful tools to showcase any material and reach any audience with grace and style.
+EssenceTheme is a powerful and elegant theme focused on providing all of the needed functionality, without extra gadgets and filler, plus a wealth of very fine-grain and easy customization tools.
+All of this is housed in a classy and comfortable design that highlights the content, not the theme.
+Ultimately, EssenceTheme was designed to stay out of the creator’s way, while providing an assortment of helpful tools to showcase any material and reach any audience with both grace and style.

 == Installation ==